tbhrobrecht/studyyyy/README.md

 **The order doesn't matter** - all formats above are treated as equivalent.

-For True/False questions, simply enter `1` for the first option or `2` for the second option.
+For True/False questions:
+- Enter `1` for True statements
+- Enter `2` for False statements
+- Format is standardized: 1=True, 2=False across all True/False questions

 ## Storing Results
 The results should be stored in the corresponding practice_decks folder.
 Multiple study sets are currently supported.